brianhouse/art_and_code/units/5_recombination/lecture.md

 The variable `source` now contains the complete text—an enormous string!

 To make our lives simpler down the road, before we do anything else, we're going to clean the text up a bit.
 There likely are all kinds of line breaks, indentations, double-spaces, and other formatting in this string that will interfere with anything we want to do with it later.
 So we're going to use a trick.
-Previously, we used `.split()` with a space as a parameter, eg, `sentence.split(" ")`.
-If you leave out the parameter, `.split()` will separate your string on every kind of whitespace character (spaces, line breaks, tabs, etc).
+Previously, we used `.split()` with a space as an argument, eg, `sentence.split(" ")`.
+If you leave out the argument, `.split()` will separate your string on every kind of whitespace character (spaces, line breaks, tabs, etc).
 Doing this and then immediately putting it back together again with `.join()` will have the effect of collapsing everything into sentences while removing additional formatting.

 ```py
 source = open("LC.txt").read()